vishalnagda1/text-to-speech/README.md

 # Text To Speech

 Text to speech is a Python program and can be used to read text.
-Currently the default reading language is English.
+Currently it has English and Hindi language reading support via CLI arguments.
 For other language support you need to configure the code accordingly.

 ## Requirements